Alexander (1794 ship): 3rd voyage transporting enslaved people (1805)

+4th voyage transporting enslaved people (1807-1808)

 Lloyd's Register for 1807 showed the owner as Titherton; an amendment to the entry gave a new master by the name of Smith.
 John Smith received a letter of marque on 13 December 1806.
 The database of slave voyages has the master's name as John Smith, and the voyage as being from the Bight of Biafra and Gulf of Guinea islands to Jamaica.
 Captain Smith departed Liverpool on 1 January 1807 and arrived at Kingston on 12 June.
-Alexander landed 296. she left Kingston on 29 September and arrived back at Liverpool on 1 January 1808.
+Alexander landed 296 captives.
+She left Kingston on 29 September and arrived back at Liverpool on 1 January 1808.
 She had sailed from Liverpool with 45 men; ten died during the voyage.

 The entries in Lloyd's Register did not change until 1809, even though the Slave Trade Act 1807 had abolished the trade for British vessels.
 An amendment to the entry in the 1809 Lloyd's Register showed a change of master to J. Towers.
 However, this appears to be an error.
 Alexander, French prize, launched 1791 and of 383 tons (bm), appeared in the Register of Shipping in 1809 with J. Bailey, master, Fotheringham, owner, and trade Liverpool—Demerara.